eradiate/eradiate/docs/rst/developer_guide/dev_install.rst

       conda install "cmake>=3.22"

-Inspect CMake's output to check if Clang is used as the C++ compiler.
+**Linux and macOS**: Inspect CMake's output to check if Clang is used as the C++ compiler.
 Search for lines starting with

 .. code::